Troitsky Breach Analysis

 4. Verify Breach Moment of Inertia Replaced by Vertical Stiffeners

 Similar to the area, we also check to make sure that the moment of inertia, which was lost due to the cutout, is completely replaced by the vertical stiffeners.

 5. Check Vertical Stiffener for Combined Axial Moment

 The axial load and moment is calculated on each vertical stiffener, using the equations in Para 5.7 of Troitsky.
 The vertical stiffener is treated as a pinned-pinned column for the analysis.
 Then using the criteria in AISC 360-16 the vertical stiffener is checked for combined axial compression and flexure using the appropriate section of AISC 360-16.
 The stiffener shape used and configuration determine which sections of AISC are used for the calculations.

 These AISC checks are quite involved, and require a lot of calculations.
 In the case of structural shapes used from AISC, the properties are obtained using the values in the AISC tables.
 For structural shapes which are included in MecaStack that are taken from other country’s standards (i.e. British, Australian, Brazilian, etc..) the shapes are approximated by using a collection of rectangles.
-This method should give reasonably accurate results, but it does not take into account fillet radius on corners as may be found in the actual shape, and so it is an approximate result.
+This method should give reasonably accurate results, but it does not take into account fillet radius on corners as found in the actual shape, and so it is an approximate result.

 6. Check Circumferential Stiffener for Load Above Opening